Topologically Protected Metastable States in Classical Dynamics: Results

-{\bf Periodic Boundary Conditions:} We first investigate the formation of domain walls in the two spatial dimensions with periodic boundary conditions, thus the topology of the background geometry is like a two dimensional torus as indicated in Fig.\ref{fig1}(b).
-Numerically, we Fourier decompose the two spatial lengths to $10^3$ grids.
-We use the symbol $(w_x,w_y)$ to describe the windings that the domain wall may surround the periodic space in the $x$ and $y$ directions.
-We need to stress that since we are working with the periodic boundary conditions, the domain walls always appear in pairs \cite{del2018universal,del2021universal}, i.e., domain wall and anti-domain wall.
-Here, $(w_x,w_y)$ just counts the winding number of the domain walls.
+We first investigate the formation of domain walls in two spatial dimensions with periodic boundary conditions, thus the topology of the background geometry is like a two-torus $T^2$ as indicated in Fig.\ref{fig1}(b).
+Numerically, we Fourier decompose the two spatial lengths to $401$ grids.
+We use the symbol $(w_x,w_y)$ to represent the windings that the domain wall may surround the periodic $x$ and $y$ directions.
+Since we are working with periodic boundary conditions, the domain walls always appear in pairs \cite{del2018universal,PhysRevLett.124.240602,delCampo:2021rak}.
+With periodic boundary conditions, $(w_x,w_y)$ just counts windings of half of the pairs.

-In the Fig.\ref{w0}(a) we show various time snapshots of the densities of the order parameter, ranging from the initial time $t/\tau_Q=-2$ to the final equilibrium state $t/\tau_Q=1406.37$.
-In this plot, white colors represent positive order parameter while black colors represent negative order parameters.
-We can vividly see how the order parameter evolves from random noise, to mosaic patterns (at $t/\tau_Q=6.78$ and $t/\tau_Q=13.56$), and then the coarsening dynamics render the domain walls (interfaces separating black and white areas) to bend and shrink (after $t/\tau_Q=86.29$).
-Finally the domain walls disappear and leave the whole negative order parameters in the space.
-Interestingly, we see that the evolution of the domain walls are in agreement with our speculations, from which the interfaces will bend and shrink according the mean curvatures at that point.
-Finally the uneven interface (at $t/\tau_Q=204.01$) will gradually shrink and become much more even (at $t/\tau_Q=940.87$).
-Since there is no obstacle in Fig.\ref{w0}(a) to prevent the interface to shrink, it will finally disappear and leave the whole negative order parameters there, i.e., there is no domain walls in the space.
-The numerical results from Fig.\ref{w0}(a) are totally in agreement with our speculations about the evolutions of domain walls with trivial topology and the sketches in Fig.\ref{fig1}(c).
-From our notations, the final configuration of the domain wall is $(w_x=0, w_y=0)$.
-This configuration has the lowest free energy, thus is thermodynamically stable.
+In Fig.\ref{w0}(a) we show various time snapshots of the densities of the order parameter, ranging from the initial state to the final equilibrium state.
+In the figure, white colors represent positive order parameter while black colors represent negative order parameters.
+Domain walls are the interfaces separating black and white areas.
+We can intuitively see how the order parameter evolves from random noise ($t/\tau_Q=-2$), to mosaic patterns ($t/\tau_Q=6.78$ and $t/\tau_Q=13.56$), and then the coarsening dynamics render the domain walls to bend and shrink (after $t/\tau_Q=86.29$).
+Finally domain walls disappear and leave the uniform negative order parameters in the space.
+We can see that the evolution of domain walls are in agreement with our speculations, from which the interfaces will bend and shrink like a rubber band with zero natural length.
+In particular, the uneven interface ($t/\tau_Q=204.01$) will gradually shrink and become much more even ($t/\tau_Q=940.87$), consistent with our illustrative plots in Fig.\ref{fig1}(c).
+Since there is no obstacle in Fig.\ref{w0}(a) to prevent the interface to shrink, it will finally disappear without any domain walls in the space.
+In our notations, the final configuration of the domain wall is $(w_x,w_y)=(0,0)$.
+The average free energy density of the final state is $f_{gs}=F[\phi]/V=-12.5$, where $V=L^2$ is the volume of the system. { (Please find the details of the free energy density in the Appendix A.) } This configuration has the lowest free energy, thus, is the ground state and thermodynamically stable.